MaurerErik/power-data-downloader/README.md

 backoff_time = 3

 ### Market Areas
-The script supports multiple market areas for dayahead and intraday auctions as well as continuous trading segments.
-These areas and modalities are defined in dictionaries:
+The tool supports multiple market areas for dayahead and intraday auctions as well as the continuous trading segments.
+These areas and modalities are defined in dictionaries in the power_data_downloader_main.py script:

 Dayahead Market Areas:
 dayahead_market_areas = {